Record 10 homers as AL wins All-Star Game 8-6 in 10 innings | New Country 923

 The popular Presidents Race at the park drew the biggest cheer in the middle innings, with the big-headed George Washington character prevailing.

 The only thing missing was a bevy of defensive shifts.
-Overloaded infields are the norm now, but AL manager A.J.
-Hinch of Houston and NL skipper Dave Roberts of the Dodgers pretty much played things straight up.
+Overloaded infields are the norm now, Hinch and NL manager Dave Roberts of the Dodgers pretty much played things straight up.

 Bregman and Springer homered off losing pitcher Ross Stripling of the Dodgers — that’s kind of how last year ended, too, with Houston battering Los Angeles pitchers in the World Series.